Trump 'in very good health' but slight weight gain puts him in obese category

 Breaking News Emails

-Trump came in at 6 feet, 3 inches tall with a weight of 243 pounds, the memo said.
+Trump, who is 6 feet, 3 inches tall, weighs 243 pounds, the memo said.

-That put Trump's body-mass index at 30.4 and anything greater than 30 is considered "obese," according to the National Institutes of Health.
+That put his body-mass index at 30.4 and anything greater than 30 is considered "obese," according to the National Institutes of Health.

 In 2018, Trump came in at 239 pounds, which put his BMI at 29.9 and in the "overweight" category.